-Welcome to the all new freestyle terrain committment at Bluewood.
-Featuring 2 parks, a variety of features, sweet jump lines and much more! you don't wanna miss what's about to happen with THE parks at Bluewood.
+Welcome to the all new freestyle terrain commitment at Bluewood.
+Featuring 2 parks, a variety of features, sweet jump lines and much more! you don't wanT TO miss what's about to happen with THE parks at Bluewood.

 Bluewood's main park is located off of the Triple Nickel chair.
-Our Terrain Park Crew has worked up some options for all you free stylers out there.
+Our terrain park crew has worked up some options for all you free stylers out there.
 Featuring rails, jumps, elements, bonks, tires, totems and much more.
-Exprect to be impressed in The Wood.
+Expect to be impressed in The Wood.

-Go to our Terrain Park FB page for all our latest news http://www.facebook.com/SkiBluewoodTerrainPark
+Go to our terrain park Facebook page for all our latest news http://www.facebook.com/SkiBluewoodTerrainPark

 4 Main Points of Smart Style